skeeto/skeeto.github.com/_posts/2017-08-20-Portable-Makefile-Tutorial.markdown

 There's repetition across the three different object files.
 Wouldn't it be nice if there was a way to communicate this pattern?
-Fortunately there is, in the form of *inteference rules*.
+Fortunately there is, in the form of *inference rules*.
 It says that a target with a certain extension, with a prerequisite with another certain extension, is built a certain way.
 This will make more sense with an example.